 Back to all tutorials

-Static Mixer - CFD Simulation SimFlow Tutorial
+Static Mixer - CFD Simulation CFD Software Tutorial

 1. Introduction

 In this tutorial, we demonstrate a feature called Passive Scalar.
-Passive scalar adds an additional transport equation to the system of governing equations.
+Passive scalar adds a transport equation to the system of governing equations.
 The passive scalar does not influence the flow itself but only introduces a marker for tracing fluid transport.
 This tutorial is used to track the mixing gases entering from 2 different inlets.
 The flow is still solved as a single phase and Passive Scalar only tracks how fluid travels from one inlet and mixes with the same fluid coming from different inlets.
 In some cases, this technique can be used to track different fluids, as long as the properties of the fluid are very close to each other (density, viscosity).
 In postprocessing, you will learn how to create Streamlines in ParaView.

 2. Download SimFlow